Happy New Year

 - Dudley & District League.
 This league operates in the north of the old county within Dudley, south Staffordshire and south Birmingham.

 - Birmingham & District League.
 One of the oldest and largest chess leagues in England straddling Staffordshire and Warwickshire as well as Worcestershire.

 Chess Clubs.
 Use the menu button on the left for more Information about nearby and affiliated clubs.

 Worcestershire Teams.
 Worcestershire have two teams in the Midlands Counties Championships and one correspondence team.
 You can play for Worcestershire if you: were born in the county; are currently resident in the county; you are attending full-time education in the county; you are a member of a chess club affiliated to the county.
 Use the Open or Under-120 Team menu buttons on the left for more information about over-the-board county play and the "Corres Chess" button for correspondence chess.

 Juniors.
 The Worcestershire Junior Chess Academy is sponsored by King's School Worcester and meets Saturday mornings at the school.
 The county also organises the Worcestershire Megafinal of the UK Chess Challenge.
 Use the "Juniors" menu button on the left for more information.

 County individual champion.
-The current champion is Dr Brian Turner (Malvern).
-A lst of previous champions is here.
+The current champion is Kevin Hurney (South Birmingham).
+A list of previous champions is here.